If you’re in western Newfoundland, then the one must-do trip is a boat ride on Western Brook Pond in Gros Morne National Park.

 You need to make a reservation with Bon Tours – either online or by calling 1-888-458-2016 0r 1-709-458-2016.
 The actual tour is two hours in length.
 It takes you to the far end of Western Brook Pond and back – with stops along the way to learn about the area – and to take photos.
 Cliffs tower above you for much of the ride – reaching over 700 meters above the lake.
 They are an awe-inspiring sight in themselves.

-Here’s a look at what you’ll see on a boat tour.
+Here’s a look at what you’ll see on the Western Brook Pond boat tour.

 Western Brook Pond has some interesting features.